 Sustainability

-ITI's commitment to working sustainably.
+ITI's commitment to promoting sustainably.

+In July 2021 ITI signed up to the Professional Bodies Climate Action Charter.
 In doing so, alongside 45 of the UK's leading professional institutions, ITI highlighted its commitment to supporting members in prioritising both the UN Sustainable Development Goals and the Paris Agreement in our work.

 The Charter requires three commitments from professional bodies.
 Firstly a pledge to chart a path to help their members deliver sustainability across their organisation or business, and a promise to report on and share resources.
 Secondly it commits institutions to speaking with a unified voice in discussions with other bodies, the government, and the public in support of wider climate action.